Ophealitz/Ophealitz/README.md

     _"Get them Boys!"

-_*He really loves me Trust .
-Sharing Mafioso yume
-im really nice please approach if you like! my Friends wont bite as well while there beside me!!
--
+_Mafioso Yume!

+Approach me if you like!
+(If you are added in my friendlist and is in a sad mood) i will respect and Give you space and i Worry too much

 Please Do not Ignore me.
 i get Sad when im a bit Lonely.